-Trip Planner: Europe / UK / Scotland / Scottish Highlands / Caithness and Sutherland / Assynt / Historic Sites / Ardvreck Castle
+Trip Planner: Europe / UK / Scotland / Scottish Highlands / Caithness and Sutherland / Assynt / Ardvreck Castle

 Ardvreck Castle is a ruined castle dating from the 16th century which stands on a rocky promontory jutting out into Loch Assynt in Sutherland, Scotland.
 One can reach the ruins by driving along the A837 which follows the north shore of Loch Assynt from the village of Inchnadamph.
 Visitors should take care when walking around the site as falling masonry is a possible danger.History of ArdvreckThe castle is thought to have been constructed around 1590 by the Clan MacLeod family who owned Assynt and the surrounding area from the 13th century onwards.
 Indeed Sutherland, the area in which Ardvreck is situated, has long been a stronghold of the Clan MacLeod.
 The most well known historical tale concerning the castle is that on 30 April 1650 James, Marquis of Montrose was captured by the Laird of Assynt and held at the castle before being transported to Edinburgh for trial and execution.
 Montrose was a Royalist, fighting on the side of King Charles against the Covenanters.
 Montrose was executed on 21 May 1650, by hanging, drawing and quartering.
-Archibald, Marquis of Argyll, a covenanter and Montrose's rival, was himself executed in 1661 after the restoration of the monarchy.Put Ardvreck Castle at the forefront of your travel plans using our Assynt trip itinerary builder.
+Archibald, Marquis of Argyll, a covenanter and Montrose's rival, was himself executed in 1661 after the restoration of the monarchy.Plan a trip to Assynt easily and quickly by telling Inspirock to suggest an itinerary.

 Create an itinerary including Ardvreck Castle

 Unable to display map at this time.
 Please try again later.